Icebox Banana Pudding

 4. Add vanilla.

-5. Lower mixer speed, and slowly add sifted flour and salt.
+5. Lower mixer speed, and slowly add sifted flour.

 6. Pour batter into pan.
 (It is a thick batter, so it is more of a “spooning” into the pan.)IMG_89917.
 Place in a cold oven and set temperature to 300 degrees.
 Bake for 1 and 1/2 hours.